Marguerite Ross Barnett: Overview

 Barnett was born in Charlottesville, Virginia.
 She grew up in Buffalo, New York, and graduated from Bennett High School in 1959.
 After graduating from Antioch College in 1964, she earned a master's degree in political science and Ph.D. in political science from the University of Chicago.
 Barnett then taught at the University of Chicago, Princeton University, Howard University, and Columbia University.

 She was vice-chancellor for academic affairs at the City University of New York from 1983 to 1986, and chancellor of the University of Missouri-St. Louis, from 1986 to 1990.
 Dr. Barnett then became the president of the University of Houston, from 1990 to 1992.
-Dr. Barnett's term came to an end on February 26, 1992, she tragically died of cancer.
+Dr. Barnett's term came to an end on February 26, 1992, she died of cancer.
 Additionally, she served on the boards of the Monsanto Company, the Educational Testing Services, the Student Loan Marketing Association (SALLIE MAE), the American Council on Education, and the Committee on Economic Development.
 She also served on the board of directors of the Houston Grand Opera and the board of advisors of the Houston Symphony.